Homeward Bound Pets is always in need of volunteers! Volunteers are what make us thrive. There are many different opportunities available.

 Socializing, walking, and grooming are needed daily.
 Cleaning the catteries and kennels, doing laundry, mopping floors, and cleaning litter boxes are also part of the duties.
 We also need office volunteers to answer the phone, do filing, and clean the office.
 We also need foster pet parents.

-If you are interested in volunteering at our shelter, contact Shelter Manager, Heather Broden: 503-437-8382; please leave a message.
+If you are interested in volunteering at the shelter, please contact Crissandra at the Shelter: 503-472-0341

 Here are just some of the ways you can help: